 Jason LaTurner is a principal technical assistance consultant at AIR.
 Dr. LaTurner’s work focuses on evaluation capacity building for state education agencies.
-He currently serves as director for the Texas Comprehensive Center, where he consults with state education department staff on developing evaluation plans and employing appropriate quantitative and qualitative research methods to study the effectiveness of a range of district and school improvement programs.
+He previously served as director for the Texas Comprehensive Center, where he consulted with state education department staff on developing evaluation plans and employing appropriate quantitative and qualitative research methods to study the effectiveness of a range of district and school improvement programs.
 This work includes using state and national longitudinal data systems and assisting staff in creating data collection tools, analyzing evaluation results, and developing presentations and workshops for state and district audiences.
-In addition to his work with the Texas Education Agency and local education agencies, Dr. LaTurner has forged strong partnerships with the Regional Education Lab Southwest, where he serves as project lead and former deputy director.
+In addition to his work with the Texas Education Agency and local education agencies, Dr. LaTurner has forged strong partnerships with the Regional Education Lab Southwest, where he served as project lead and former deputy director.
 Other work includes providing training for school districts and others in the use of the Concerns-Based Adoption Model, focusing specifically on developing Innovation Configurations and helping systems use the Stages of Concern Questionnaire to guide decisions about implementation of new initiatives.

 Dr. LaTurner’s expertise as an evaluation researcher and project manager includes more than 20 years of experience in scoping, assessing, and managing programs in educational and nonprofit settings.
 This experience ranges from pre-K to post-baccalaureate levels and includes designing and implementing both large- and small-scale evaluation studies.
 He has in-depth training and experience in quantitative and qualitative methodologies with considerable experience evaluating STEM (science, technology, engineering, and math) programs and teacher training and certification programs.